We tested all the most popular SD memory cards, both UHS-II and UHS-I in the Canon G7X Mark III to find the best performing and most practical cards.

 Canon G7X III File Size Video Record Times

-The Canon G7X III has a 4k video bitrate of about 120Mbps which translates to about 15MB/s.
+The Canon G7X III has a 4k video bitrate of about 120Mbps, which is about 15MB/s.

-This means when you’re shooting video you’ll be shooting 15MB ever second.
+This means you’ll be shooting 15MB every second while shooting video.

 Canon G7X III video bitrate performance.